Pay it forward; what do we mean about that? Why do we have this as our life mantra and as our website slogan?

 The one thing we have in common.
 Even if the reason was different for a hard start to life is that if we at any point of our growth from a child into an adult person would have met someone who cared about our situation and at the same time could have, and actually would have helped our lives into a more positive direction, both of us would have avoided a lot of grief.

-If you get one random act of kindness from a stranger who want nothing in return, give it forward to the next person you meet that you can make a difference for and ask of that person to pay it forward later in life.
+If you get one random act of kindness from a stranger who want nothing in return, give it forward to the next person you meet.
+Ask of that person to pay it forward later in life, instead of paying you back.
+Keep the chain going forward.